Krish-310/Personal-Portfolio-Website/README.md

 ### Fixes Pending to the website:
 - Contact Form feature is currently not functional.
 Need to use AWS Lambda to make the serverless form work.
 - Projects section is still a work in progress!
+- Front-End is not responsive to varied screen sizes.
+Needs to be modified to work on native devices.